omgitsbenhayes/247_rating_scraper/README.md

 ### 3. Run

-Run the spider with the command: `scrapy runspider ./python/247Sports_Team_Class_Scraper.py -t csv -O ./data/output.csv`
+Run the spider with the command: `scrapy crawl a247 -t csv -O data/output.csv`.
+Add other arguments as needed.